huri000/SwiftEntryKit/README.md

 The default value of `position` is `.top`.

 #### Precedence
 The precedence attribute of an entry describes the manner in which entries are pushed in.
-It offers 2 approaches for managing the presentation priority of multiple simultanious entries.
+It offers 2 approaches for managing the presentation priority of multiple simultaneous entries.

 ##### Override
 If the [display priority](#display-priority) is equal or higher than the currently displayed entry, override it.